kruchkamgar/sunlight_mapper/README.md

 Things you may want to cover:

 * Config info
+  - versions
     - ruby 2.5.1
     - node 13.7.0 (stable)

-** System dependencies
+  - System dependencies
     - see package.json; gemfile

-* Configuration
+  - Configuration
-  - see
+    - see config/webpack/development.js:
+       - delete nodeModules from loaders (to allow mapbox to work)

 ## Notes